astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/mindsetattitude/attitude.md

 In contrast, *fixed mindset* is a learner’s belief that their intelligence is a fixed, immutable trait.
 \- [Stanford/Carol Dweck](https://teachingcommons.stanford.edu/teaching-guides/foundations-course-design/learning-activities/growth-mindset-and-enhanced-learning#:~:text=Growth%20mindset%2C%20simply%20stated%2C%20is,is%20a%20fixed%2C%20immutable%20trait.)

-Again, I think growth mindset is something you've probably heard of by now and is universal across all professions.
-But if not, there it is!
+I think growth mindset is also something you've probably heard of by now and is universal across all professions.
+But if not, read up!
 Your intelligence is **not** fixed.
 Your beliefs aren't fixed either.
-You can grow and change - and that's the beauty of it.
+You can grow and change, and that's the beauty of life.

 There will be things you don't know.
 Always.
 Forever.
 And you have to believe that you have the ability to learn it, even when it seems like rocket science.
 Start small, put in the time, and you'll get there.

-Additionally, while this may be a more cynical view of growth: adapt before you're left behind; or even better, keep an open mind toward new people, new teams, and new technologies.
+Perhaps a more cynical view of growth: adapt before you're left behind!
+Or, even better, keep an open mind toward new people, new teams, and new technologies.
 CS as a field always moves forward quickly, whether it's a groundbreaking discovery like generative AI or a new JavaScript framework.

-[^ref1]: This is crazy, but sometimes I think people can be *too* humble.
-Nothing wrong with smiling and accepting your award, but if you have trouble taking the award in the first place, that's a different story.
+A growth mindset will help you drive forward into the unknown.